kezouke/grossing-films-dataviz/README.md

-Below is an updated README incorporating **emojis** to add a bit more flair and personality.
-Adjust as you see fit!

----

 # Highest-Grossing Films Dashboard 🎬

 A comprehensive project that **scrapes Wikipedia** 🕵️‍♂️, **cleans and stores film data** in a database, and **presents** it through an interactive, dark-themed **web dashboard** hosted on GitHub Pages.
 The web page includes multiple charts 📊, key statistics, and an interactive table with insights for each film.